PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcodes-machine.md

-## Opcode Encoding Machine Information
+## OPCODE ENCODING MACHINE INFORMATION

 Format of a line in the table: